tuglight/KMeansGP/README.md

 compiling the code from your terminal: g++ -O3 -std=c++11 -o kmeansgp *.cpp

-** // Purpose of this is to italics caused by the previous line.
+** // Purpose of this is to remove the italics caused by the previous line.

 Before you run the program, you will need a settings file.
 The settings folder has some examples that should make it easy to make a new one.
 The first row of